AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/creating-a-poll/create-a-poll.md

 >
 >To change any of the defaults in your poll, click **Back**.
 To save your work for later without approving, click **Close**.

 If there are any problems in the poll, you will be prompted to address them before the poll is approved.

-Congratulations!
-You have created your poll.
+>[!IMPORTANT]
+>
+>A poll is no longer editable after a vote has been submitted.

 >[!MORELIKETHIS]
 >